 This passage is speaking of those who will spend eternity with God, but will have regret.
 Though they could have received rewards for how they served God, they will not.
 They did good things, but with “material” that doesn’t pass the test.
 One commentator explains it this way, “Any work that exalts men or that arises out of a self-serving motive will perish on the Day of the Lord.”

 Lord willing, those regrets can be a thing of the past.
-Starting today, we can move forward giving our best efforts to not just doing godly things, but doing them in such a way that they “survive” the testing of fire.
+Starting today, we can give our best efforts to not just doing godly things, but doing them in such a way that they “survive” the testing of fire.

 Are Pure Motives Even Possible?

 When we start to examine our motives, we can get discouraged.
-In fact, the more godly we become, the more aware we are of our selfish hearts.
+In fact, the more godly we become, the more we see our our selfish hearts.

 Here are 3 ways we can weed out self-serving motives:

 It’s obvious, but if we want to ensure we don’t end with regret, we start with prayer.
 Pray often that God will purify your heart.
 Ask him to help you not just do the right thing, but do it for the right reason.

 God wants your purity of heart more than you do; he will help you with this fight.
 But beware, it’s not always comfortable getting the depths of your heart refined — But the pain will hurt less than the feeling of regret at the end of your life.We need God to help us not just do the right things, but do them for the right reasons.
 Click To Tweet

 #2 Pinpoint your weaknesses

 It’s helpful to do an internal inventory of your motivations.
 We all have different categories of sinfulness that could drive us to do the good things we do.
 As you go about your serving, when do you notice thoughts of self start creeping up?
 When do you especially desire attention, credit, or a thank you?
 Become aware of when your motives might be more about yourself, and then…